 To wit, modern physics has grasped three levels of Nature: the level of observable phenomena, the level of fundamental physical laws, and the level of the least action principle.
-Observable phenomena (first level) correspond to the physical conditions that are input of physics. elements to the equations Fundamental physical laws (second level) are approximated bv differential equations describing physical behaviors.
+Observable phenomena (first level) correspond to the physical conditions that are input elements to the equations of physics.
+Fundamental physical laws (second level) are differential approximated bv equations describing physical behaviors.
 The least action principle (third level) is an integral principle; it grasps physical processes holistically, between their initial point and endpoint.